Skip to content

 Online Training

 We have developed a range of online training to help you and your employees comply with the evidential requirements of the GDPR.
-Our training comes complete with certificates of completion and can also be certified for CPD by a selection of certifying bodies.
+Our training comes complete with certificates of completion.

 POLICIES & PROCEDURES

 Under the regulation there is a requirement to document and evidence your organisation compliance with the GDRP.
-IDPAA can support your organisation through the creation and implementation of the following policies:
+IDPAA can support your organisation through the creation and implementation.

 ONSITE TRAINING